JoshuaGrams/tiny-qbn/doc/tutorial-3.md

 Let's add a couple more:

-	A large black pickup truck parks outside and a broad-shouldered man in a torn sweatshirt enteres the store.
+	A large black pickup truck parks outside and a broad-shouldered man in a torn sweatshirt enters the store.
 	"Oh good, they //do// have broccoli today.
 I got a nice piece of sharp cheddar at Anderson's and I'm craving cream of broccoli soup."